Br0ChillUAT/bash-Network-Scanner/README.md

-# B-sh-Network-Scanner
+# Bash-Network-Scanner

 # Network Vulnerability Scanner and Report Generator

-A Bash script that scans a network, which should be done with consent or own network.
+Any Bash script that scans a network should be done with consent or own network.

 ## Overview:
 Lines of command to arrive at a finite result.